The Bird Buffet

 How to rate five stars

-If you want to be a 5-star hostel, you can also provide open water.
+If you want to be a 5-star bird hotel, you can also provide open water.
 Birds need water all year around, and liquid water is pretty hard to come by if the world seems to turn into one big icicle.
 A birdbath with a built-in heater does not keep the water warm, but it keeps it from freezing.

 Nothing warms my heart like looking out on the frost-rimmed birdbath, with a little steam rising, and a bunch of birds enjoying a drink.
-Even birds who don’t eat seeds will visit a birdbath.
-I once had a dozen bluebirds at my Kozy Spa birdbath at one time, on a Christmas morning.

 When you first start feeding wild birds, you may have to wait a little while before the birds start visiting.
 Especially if you're beginning in winter, the birds are stressed by cold, and they may be going to the food sources they already know.